 Well, our hopefully protected anchorage didn’t work out so well last night.
 The boat started rolling a little as we went to sleep, but the waves and rolling increased during the night such that the rolling and noise of water slapping on the boat work us up around 5am and there was no more sleep after that.

 At about 6:30am we gave up, and rapidly completed our readiness preparation, hoping that once we were on the bay it would be calm enough to continue north.
 Well, it wasn’t.
-We keep going in the bay for about 10 minutes, but there was so much jostling that Dirk turned the boat around and we headed for the protected area of the town of Solomons Island, 2 miles from where we anchored out last night.
+We keep going into the bay for about 10 minutes, but there was so much jostling that Dirk turned the boat around and we headed for the protected area of the town of Solomons Island, 2 miles from where we anchored out last night.
 Short trip today, resulting in negative miles!
-Since we had planned to stay in a marina tonight, I started calling around and found one with availability at the right price and services.
+I started calling around and found a marina with availability at the right price and services.
 So here we are at the Calvert Marina.
 It’s not fancy, but has showers, laundry and nice slips, plus nice people that helped us tie up.

 After settling in I decided to walk to the nearest grocery store – about 1.5 miles, and visited parts of a sculpture garden on the way.